J-Hoplin/Kubernetes-Virtual-Cluster/Readme.md

 ### kubectl
 When you initialize the cluster, the kubectl on the host pc is connected to the virtual cluster.
 The previous existing kubectl setting will be saved as `~/.kube/config_cp`.

-Execute `kubectl get nodes` in host machine after initiate cluster!
+Execute `kubectl get nodes` in host machine for check after initiate cluster!

 ![img](./img/2.png)